 What’s on your regular packing list?
 What you would pack for a short domestic trip compared to a long international trip may be different – but taking a travel health kit wherever you go may be a good idea.
-For example, medication that you usually use may not be available in another city or you may not be able to read the packaging while traveling abroad.
+For example, a medication that you usually use may not be available in another city or you may not be able to read the packaging while travelling abroad.
 In this blog, we will share what to take in your travel kit so you can be prepared for your next adventure.

 Before we begin, we would like to credit the Government of Canada website, particularly their travel health kit information for some of the tips in this blog post.

 List of items you may want to include in the kit:

 - Basic first aid items

 Bandages and hand sanitizers always come in handy whether you are sightseeing or enjoying outdoor activities.
 For a complete suggested list, visit here.

 Bring any prescription or over-the-counter medication you normally use and make sure you bring more than enough to last your entire trip.
 Allergy medication, upset stomach remedies and anti-motion sickness medication are some of the common items on the list.

 Sunscreen, aloe gel for sunburns, earplugs, an extra pair of glasses or contacts, and insect repellent are also suggested by the Government of Canada.

 - Contact card